First things first,

 We are practicing expressing how much we loved our time together through grief, anger, and big hugs when it’s time to say goodbye.

-I am always moving my foster failure’s dog bed so that he can soak in all the sunshine he can from the ever-shifting sun rays.
+I am always moving my foster failure’s dog bed so he can soak up as much sunshine as he can from the ever-shifting sun rays.

 (You may occasionally hear the pitter-patter of his feet as he walks around my office, or his attempts to be a guard dog.